richClubb/c_secrecy/README.md

 * Is there a better way to store the keys so that we can use this like a better encrypted storage container.
 * Is there a better way to expose they keys?
 * ways to do this with debugging allowing values?

+* investigate if there is a way to make the encryption more secure.
+I'm not sure if there is a nice way to do key management.